 We assign a \textbf{Chief Programmer} agent to make a fine-grained design of the current feature set, which takes the business-layer and design-layer context of both the current set and its preceding sets as input and completes three tasks.
 First, it adopts a bottom-up method to analyze and integrate all features within the current feature set and output a feature-set-level description following the \textit{Feature Description Schema} introduced in Section~\ref{sec:method:feature_map}.
 Second, it generates incremental design descriptions for the involved components (\eg{} “\textit{Add a rounded confirm button with a green background at the bottom of the original modal.}”), which are then incorporated back into the \design{} and available to subsequent iterations.
 This ensures that the overall design provides global guidance while allowing the Chief Programmer agent to make flexible, iteration-specific design decisions.
 Finally, the Chief Programmer further decomposes the fine-grained design into a development plan consisting of all tasks to complete in this iteration.
 In summary, the Chief Programmer reorganizes the relationships among all features in the current feature set, extends the relevant coarse-grained overall design, and produces a detailed development plan for the current iteration.

 We then design a \textbf{Programmer} agent to take over responsibility for the concrete implementation.
-The Programmer takes the fine-grained design and development plan produced by the Chief Programmer, along with the implementation-layer context (\eg{} the changes in code repository) as input, and is equipped with tools for reading, writing, and editing code files.
+The Programmer takes the fine-grained design and development plan produced by the Chief Programmer, along with the implementation-layer context (\eg{} changes in the code repository) as input, and is equipped with tools for reading, writing, and editing code files.
 To further improve efficiency, we design a memory mechanism to optimize the agent's trajectory management.
 In particular, we observe that when an agent invokes tools, its response includes a \texttt{tool\_calls} field that encompasses all the tool names and parameters.
 This field stores fragmented code modifications, which quickly bloat the context, introduce redundant file versions, and increase reasoning complexity.
 To address this, we maintain a unique memory called \filecontent{} to cache the latest version of all files read, created, or edited by the agent.
 When the agent invokes tools, the \texttt{tool\_calls} will be executed and removed, leaving merely the natural language response (e.g., “\textit{Let’s modify [FILE\_PATH] to implement the [FUNCTION]}”) in the dialog history.
 We then insert an extra message to report the tool execution result and notify that \filecontent{} has been updated.
 This ensures trajectory completeness while keeping unique, always up-to-date file versions in the dialogue history, thereby maintaining a clear context with fewer tokens.
 Equipped with the memory, the Programmer implements the current feature sets through two phases: coding and debugging.
 During the coding stage, the Programmer autonomously invokes tools to modify code in the repository.
-Upon completion, it outputs a special token (``TIME\_TO\_END'') to trigger the debugging phase.
-During debugging, the developed application is automatically built, and the error messages are returned as feedback.
-The Programmer reflects the implementation and applies a single-turn fix, after which the build is automatically re-run.
+Upon completion, the debugging phase is triggered.
+The developed application is automatically built, with the error messages returned as feedback for the Programmer to revise the implementation, after which the build is automatically re-run.
 This loop continues until all errors are resolved.